Contemporary Issues in Psychology 2

 Course learning outcomes

-• Describe the roles and tasks of psychologists in the legal system in court, correctional and forensic mental health settings.
+• Describe the roles and tasks of psychologists in settings focused on issues of justice.

-• Explore presentation of psychological disorders in context of criminal offending.
+• Explore implications of psychological disorders in the context of justice.

-• Communicate the conceptual and psychometric strengths and limitations of psychological research related to risk assessment and offender rehabilitation.
+• Communicate the strengths and limitations of psychological research related to justice, risk assessment, restorative practices and rehabilitation.

-• Describe conceptual limitations of risk assessment and offender rehabilitation approaches for Indigenous people and innovations to address these limitations.
+• Describe conceptual limitations of risk assessment, rehabilitation and restorative approaches for Indigenous people and innovations to address these limitations.

-• Building on foundational competencies, analyse and synthesise psychological theory and research findings concerning selected types of criminal offending.
+• Building on foundational competencies, analyse and synthesise psychological theory and research findings concerning selected types of justice controversies.

-• Apply psychological intervention strategies, risk assessment strategies, and alternative approaches to offender rehabilitation in specific cases.
+• Apply psychological intervention strategies, risk assessment strategies, and alternative approaches to restoration and/or rehabilitation in specific cases.

 Prerequisite(s)